Skip to main content

 • Who is responsible: The economic operator placing the battery on the EU market (manufacturer for EU-made batteries, importer for non-EU batteries)

 If you manufacture or sell EV batteries, industrial energy storage, or e-mobility batteries in Europe, you are already in the mandatory zone.
-See the battery DPP complete guide for the specific data fields required.
+See the battery passport guide for the specific data fields required.

 Textiles are a priority ESPR sector due to their massive environmental footprint and deeply fragmented global supply chains.
-The textile delegated act is expected to be published between late 2026 and mid-2027, with DPP requirements becoming mandatory approximately 18-24 months after that.
+The textile delegated act is indicatively scheduled for adoption in 2027, with DPP requirements applying at least 18 months later under Article 4(4) ESPR.

 • Estimated mandatory date: 2028-2029